 At this point in time, there are no laws that prevent this from occurring to animals within the United States, but in Europe and Australia, it is banned with very few restrictions.
 This is important to note because some countries just have a restriction that the procedure must be performed by a veterinarian.
 The United States does not even require a veterinarian to perform this.
 Thinking in regard to the discrepancies in policies allows us to view this issue from a different standpoint.
 Still, it is shown that this practice is cruel (Fratkin and Baker, 2015).

 In the study conducted to determine the public awareness and perceptions of tail docking, a Doberman with a docked tail was perceived as less playful and more aggressive, just based off of a photo (Mills et al, 2016).
 Since this procedure is purely for cosmetics, it does not provide any benefits for the dog.
 In addition, tail docking even has the potential to give the dog a negative connotation in the public’s minds, which is a major downfall.
 No procedure that owners pay for should affect the animal like this.
-Tail docking can also be a very painful process the dog is literally losing more than half of its tail in most of the cases.
+Tail docking can also be a very painful process; the dog is literally losing more than half of its tail in most of the cases.
 For many puppies, general anesthesia is not used and can be very traumatic for the dog.
 By examining how painful it is, it is important to once again note that this procedure has absolutely no health benefit for the animal and is purely the choice of the owner in order to customize the animal.
 Because this procedure has more downfalls than benefits, it cannot be deemed necessary.
 This procedure is cruel and should no longer be practiced unless absolutely necessary.

 Figure One.
 Photos shown to test subjects to test perception and personality after only seeing these images.
 Individuals found that the dogs with the altered tail and ears were less playful and more aggressive.
 It is shown that animals that are altered cosmetically are perceived differently than those who are not (Fratkin and Baker, 2015).